Roadtrip the Eastern Sierra in 4 Days

 The Volcanic Tablelands are just north of Bishop and are full of neat rock formations and petroglyphs from the ancestors of the Paiute-Shoshone people.
 Armed with an off-road-worthy vehicle, you can spend an entire day getting lost here.

 Interested in the indigenous people in the area?
-Stop by the Paiute Cultural Center in town.
+Stop by the Paiute Cultural Center in town and learn about their history and culture.
 You won’t regret it.

 Ancient Bristlecone Pine Forest